 Consider finding a warm water pool where you can perform some movements and exercise.
 Very positive results may be achieved if do such exercise three times a week.
-Not only it will help with the pain, but also will give an emotional boost and may help with better sleep.
+Not only it will help with the pain, but it also will give an emotional boost and may help with better sleep.

 Many women probably familiar with this procedure when they go to a pedicure, but it can be effectively used to ease arthritis pain in hands and feet.
 The wax traps heat near the skin, which penetrates to stiff and aching joints.

 The affected area is submerged in a warm mixture of paraffin, a petroleum-based wax, and mineral oil.
 This warming treatment soothes aching joints and improves circulation, and the combination of oil and wax softens rough skin.

 According to Physiotherapy Journal “reported that after three to four weeks, paraffin wax applications were accompanied by significant improvements in rheumatoid arthritic hand function when followed by exercise.”